QuarTheDev/SpotX-GUI-Linux/README.md

 > If it involves an issue regarding core functionality (i.e. getting an error popup), make an issue on the [SpotX-Bash](https://github.com/jetfir3/SpotX-Bash/issues/new/choose) page.
 However, if it's a graphical issue (i.e. icons not properly displaying), make an issue [here](https://github.com/QuarTheDev/SpotX-GUI-Linux/issues/new/choose).

 **What happened to SpotX-CLI?**
 > SpotX-CLI is **an unofficial, outdated fake** of SpotX and is not owned by amd64fox, jetfir3, or myself.
 There is not a Discord community for SpotX or BlockTheSpot at this time.
-The only official community for SpotX can be found on [Telegram](https://t.me/SpotxCommunity).
+The only official community for SpotX discussion can be found on [Telegram](https://t.me/SpotxCommunity).

 ### Credits